olefriis/simplepvr-backend-ruby/README.md

 happen if *you* implement them and send me a pull request.
 Besides, some of them I have no clue how to implement...

+* A logo!
-* Some kind of live TV.
+* Some kind of live TV through an XBMC PVR plug-in.
-* Create metadata for XBMC and Serviio.
+* Plug-ins for other media systems than XBMC.
 * Commercial detection.
-* Intelligent planning of recordings, taking duplications etc. into account.
+* Intelligent planning of recordings, taking into account re-runs etc.
 * Record multiple programmes on same multiplex, so we are not restricted to only recording two programmes at once.
 * More complete XMLTV parser.
+* Windows support.
+* Support for other tuners than HDHomeRun.

 Development
 ===========